xahk786/COMP3331/Assignment/README.md

 # COMP3331 2022 T1 Assignment
-Mark: 19/20
+## Mark: 19/20
-TCP commands work partially
+- TCP commands work partially
+- Mechanisms to recover from occasional loss of UDP segments not implemented